| Romans 9:18-21 states: "Therefore hath he mercy

 of his mere mercy in Christ, in consequence of which choice

+they are called and justified.
 The Second London Baptist Confession of 1689 states the

-"By the decree of God, for the manifestation of his
+doctrine thusly: "By the decree of God, for the manifestation of his

 glory, some men and angels are predestinated, or